 , his life and work before Kirikou…In July 2011, and for the first time in 3D, Tales of the Night, another silhouette film, was released.
 It was the only French feature film to be selected for the main competition at the 61st edition of the prestigious Berlin Film Festival.
 In 2012, Michel Ocelot completed the shooting of new Kirikou adventures, Kirikou and the Men and Women.

-His last feature film, "Dilili in Paris
+"Dilili in Paris

 ", set in the Belle Epoque, won the 2019 Cesar award, France's highest film honor.